Spencer Steer Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Cardinals pitching staff ranks 15th in MLB.

-- The Cardinals have the 15th-ranked team ERA across all league pitching staffs (4.19).
+- The Cardinals have a 4.25 team ERA that ranks 17th across all MLB pitching staffs.

-- Cardinals pitchers combine to allow 63 home runs (one per game), the seventh-fewest in the league.
+- Cardinals pitchers combine to surrender 63 home runs (one per game), the seventh-fewest in the league.

-- Mikolas gets the start for the Cardinals, his 14th of the season.
-He is 4-2 with a 3.74 ERA and 60 strikeouts in 74 2/3 innings pitched.
+- Wainwright gets the start for the Cardinals, his seventh of the season.
+He is 2-1 with a 5.97 ERA and 19 strikeouts through 31 2/3 innings pitched.

-- In his last time out on Sunday, the righty threw five innings against the Pittsburgh Pirates, allowing two earned runs while surrendering 10 hits.
+- In his last time out on Tuesday, the right-hander threw 5 1/3 innings against the Texas Rangers, allowing three earned runs while surrendering eight hits.

+- The 41-year-old has amassed an ERA of 5.97, with 5.4 strikeouts per nine innings, in six games this season.
+Opponents have a .326 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.